cgruver/mariadb-galera-okd/docs/pages/OpenShiftDeploy.md

                     storage: 50Gi
                 accessModes:
                   - ReadWriteOnce
+          ...

 1. Using a dynamically provisioned storage class.
+In this case, I have set up GlusterFS as both a block provisioner as well as an object store provisioner.
+This example will request iSCSI mapped block devices from the `gluster-block` storage provisioner deployed into my OpenShift cluster.

+          ...
           volumeClaimTemplates:
             - metadata:
                 name: data